nehanandi09/ninjaOne-client/readme.md

 - Develop a separate component for sorting to enhance code reusability and maintainability.
 - Create a centralized Input component that can configure various input types (radio, checkbox, select, multi-select, text field) for better code organization and consistency.
 - Implement localization using i18n.
+- Refactor `Button` component to accomdate various button types - icons, small buttons, large buttons, and more.
+- Add more unit tests related to search, filter, and sort functionality.

 #### UI/UX improvements